 What is a Lukewarm Christian?

 Lukewarm is a term that describes a temperature that is neither hot nor cold.
 It comes directly from Revelation 3:15-17, where the Spirit is speaking through John the Beloved to the church of Laodicea.
 This chapter points out the charge God put against the believers of the Laodicean church and how their faith has not produced any good works.
 It’s essential to note how this warning addresses Christians rather than unbelievers.

 In the context of faith, a lukewarm Christian is someone who hasn’t outright repudiated Jesus Christ but isn’t outright living for Him either.
-To be lukewarm means having faith in name only but not in action.
+To have a lukewarm faith means having faith in name only but not in action.

 Lukewarm Christianity teaches Christians to believe in Christ Jesus, but their actions speak otherwise.
 They are self-satisfied and think they don’t need the Lord Jesus Christ at all.
 They are spiritually cold.
 Lukewarm Christians can attend church services regularly but don’t apply what they’ve learned.

 What Does the Bible Say About Being a Lukewarm Christian?

 The concept of “lukewarm” originates from Revelations 3:15-17 “These are the words of the Amen, the faithful and true witness, the ruler of God’s creation.
 I know your deeds, that you are neither cold nor hot.
 I wish you were either one or the other!
 So, because you are lukewarm—neither hot nor cold—I am about to spit you out of my mouth.”
 The book of Revelations begins with seven letters addressed to different churches in Asia Minor.
 One of them is for the believers in the city of Laodicea.
 We get the notion of “lukewarm” Christians from John’s description of Jesus’ letters to these Christians.